AxisCommunications/media-stream-library-js/player/README.md

 <media-stream-player hostname="192.168.0.90" />
 ```

-You can find an example of this under `examples/web-component`.
+You can find an example of this under `example-player-webcomponent`.

 Supported properties right now are: